 For a court to admit a will to probate, the court must be reasonably sure that the testator himself signed it.
-If a will was probated thirty years ago, the executor had to find the witnesses to the will so they could testify that the will had been executed properly.
+If a will was probated many years ago, the executor had to find the witnesses to the will so they could testify that the will had been executed properly.
 Now Georgia law allows self-proving affidavits, in which the witnesses and testator testify in advance that the will was properly executed.
 The affidavit must take a very particular form.
 However, if a self-proving affidavit does not comply with the most important statutory requirements, the actual witnesses must testify about the execution of the will.
 If both witnesses are deceased, probating the will becomes much more complicated.
 A DIY will that has no self-proving affidavit increases the hassles, and possibly the costs, of probate.
-For more information about the consequences of not having a self-proving affidavit, please see our June 2013 article, “Basic Estate Planning Topics: What Is a Self-Proving Affidavit, and Why Does My Will Need One?”
+For more information about the consequences of not having a self-proving affidavit, please see our June 2013 article, “How to Execute (Sign) a Will and the Importance of Self-Proving Affidavit (Updated February 2023)”

 3. The will does not deal with the “what if” scenarios.

 The only constant in life is change.
 Regrettably, the ability to deal with changed circumstances is also where many fill-in-the-blank forms and “easy” legal assistance websites fail.
 Just a few of the common overlooked scenarios include:

 - Future birth, adoption, or death of a child;

 - Death of one or more, or even all, beneficiaries;